open-telemetry/opentelemetry-collector-contrib/receiver/receivercreator/README.md

 Variables available are detailed below in [Rule Expressions](#rule-expressions).

+Note: The built-in `type` function introduced in v1.14.1 has been relocated to `typeOf`.

 **receivers.&lt;receiver_type/id&gt;.config**

 This is configuration that will be used when creating the receiver at